Mandarin Pork Chops Recipe

 - 1/2 teaspoon salt

 - 6 boneless pork loin chops (4 ounces each)

 - 1. Drain oranges, reserving juice; set oranges aside.
 In a small bowl, combine cornstarch and 3 tablespoons reserved juice until smooth; set aside.
 In another small bowl, combine the onions, brown sugar, ketchup, vinegar, mustard, salt, cinnamon, cloves and remaining juice; set aside.

 - 2. In a large nonstick skillet, brown pork chops in butter on both sides.
 Add onion mixture; bring to a boil.
-Reduce heat; simmer, uncovered, for 8-10 minutes or until a meat thermometer reads 160°, turning chops once.
+Reduce heat; simmer, uncovered, for 8-10 minutes or until a thermometer reads 160°, turning chops once.

 - 3. Remove pork and keep warm.
 Discard cloves.
 Stir cornstarch mixture into pan juices.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Stir in oranges.
 Serve with pork chops.
 Yield: 6 servings.

 1 each: 255 calories, 8g fat (4g saturated fat), 60mg cholesterol, 384mg sodium, 23g carbohydrate (19g sugars, 1g fiber), 22g protein.
 Diabetic Exchanges: 3 lean meat, 1-1/2 starch.

 Reviews for Mandarin Pork Chops

 "Just made this for the first time.
 Wonderful!!!
 My husband said it tasted like potpourri, which I took as a compliment- because he went back for more.
 This will definitely go into our rotation!
 I served with rice and an asian salad."

 "Very good, and for a change, I use pineapple instead of the oranges."